citsystems/jsify/sphinx/source/using_tuples.rst

 Using Jsified Tuples
 ====================

-In the Jsify library, tuples can be converted into `JsonTuple` instances, which are enhanced versions of standard Python tuples with JSON-like behavior.
-These jsified tuples allow for more intuitive manipulation of tuple data, including attribute-style access to elements, dynamic nesting, and integration with the broader `JsonObject` ecosystem.
+In the Jsify library, tuples can be converted into `Tuple` instances, which are enhanced versions of standard Python tuples with JSON-like behavior.
+These jsified tuples allow for more intuitive manipulation of tuple data, including attribute-style access to elements, dynamic nesting, and integration with the broader `Object` ecosystem.

 **Creating and Using Jsified Tuples:**

-To create a jsified tuple, you can use the `jsify` function, which converts a standard Python tuple into a `JsonTuple`.
+To create a jsified tuple, you can use the `jsify` function, which converts a standard Python tuple into a `Tuple`.
 This allows you to interact with tuple elements using JSON-like methods, while still preserving the immutable characteristics of tuples.

 **Example:**